 For spa services or a trip to the hairdresser, tip 15–20%.
 Coat checkers should get

 Cash tips are always appreciated, so try to keep some dollar bills handy.
+(Though, during the pandemic, it's best to put these in an envelope.)
 If you're paying for a two-for-one special or are using a discount coupon, your tip should still be based on the full price.

-Many Americans work for next-to-nothing and feed their families on the tips they earn, so failing to tip is a serious, and personal affront.
+Many Americans in the service industry work for low hourly wages and feed their families on the tips they earn, so failing to tip is a serious, and personal, affront.
 It can get ugly when confronted by an angry worker who, quite rightly, believes you’ve ripped them off.

 Want to know more about the USA?
 Check out our podcast.
 Hang out with orcas in Alaska, strap on your skis in Colorado, and learn about the thriving Creole cowboy culture.